luckfeat/JavaScript-Blog/README.md

 Dynamic Content Rendering: Articles and news are dynamically fetched using the GNEWS API and rendered using Handlebars templates.

-Real-time Data: Articles are stored and managed in real-time using Firebase Firestore.
+Real-time Data: Articles are stored and managed in real-time using Firebase Functions.

 Responsive Design: The site is fully responsive, adapting to various screen sizes and devices, thanks to SASS.